Aarogya Setu open sources its Android code: Major win for privacy, accountability

 “More than 3,000 hotspots at sub-office post office level have been predicted 3-17 days in advance,” Kant said.
 Via self-assessment, they reached out to more than 8 lakh people and alerted more than 140,000 Bluetooth contacts, he said.

-Kant acknowledged the contributions of Deep Kalra (MakeMyTrip), Lalitesh Katragadda (ex-Google), Arnab Kumar (NITI Aayog), Seema Khanna (NIC), Prashant Tandon (1mg), and Vikalp Sahni, Rahul Goyal and their teams.
+Kant acknowledged the contributions of Deep Kalra (MakeMyTrip), Lalitesh Katragadda (ex-Google), Arnab Kumar (NITI Aayog), Seema Khanna (NIC), Prashant Tandon (1mg), and Vikalp Sahni (MakeMyTrip), Rahul Goyal (MakeMyTrip) and their teams.
 Singh announced that Indian Institute of Science (IISc) Bangalore was also involved in the development of this app.
 Raghavan said Professor Bharadwaj of IISc, along with Dr V. Kamakoti of IIT Madras was involved in the development of this app.
 Raghavan also acknowledged Rahul Matthan and Arghya Sengupta’s contributions to legal development of the app.
 Matthan had developed the app’s privacy policy, and Sengupta had developed the data sharing Protocol.

 NITI Aayog started this project, but then handed it over to MEITY, Kant said, and it was developed over 3 weeks.